Koyoinu/VRC-NSFW-Resource-Library/README.md

 ### **Resource Contributers**
 * PxINKY
+   > They Provided BD Database Link & Summery & flexuh's TPS Penetrator Guide

+### **Resource Helpers**
+* Poiyomi
+    > Help with wording of curtain things

 ---
 # <img src="Images/Unity Logo.png" width="25"> **Unity**
+> Making avatars, worlds or assets for both Unity is the back bone of VRchat

 ## **Virtual Penetration**
 > Virtual Penetration is the concept of Simulating a Plug going into a socket through mesh manipulation